mbarbac/Yotei/1-Generators/Yotei.Generators.MemberWith/README.md

 ### Caveats

-It is not, of course, a complete emulation of the `with` keyword for classes and structs, but it will suffice in many scenarios.
+It is not, of course, a complete emulation of the `with` keyword for classes and structs, but it will suffice in the most common scenarios.